Selenium is a

 radicals in vivo.
 This particular antioxidant system has no performance-enhancing

-benefit.
+benefits.
 The system is upregulated with exercise, which allows

 for better control of the free radicals and lipid peroxidation